bleu/monorepo/packages/contracts/README.md

 ## Deploy to local

-We are using an anvil to create a local testnet node for deploying and testing smart contracts.
-Run the anvil server, get a generated private key in the terminal, and change your `PRIVATE_KEY` in the `.env`.
-Then deploy with the `deploy:local` command.
+We are using [anvil](https://book.getfoundry.sh/anvil/) to create a local testnet node for deploying and testing contracts.
+Run the anvil server, get a generated private key in the terminal, and change your `PRIVATE_KEY` in the `.env` file.
+Then deploy with `deploy:local`.

 ```bash
 pnpm dev:anvil